My Decision to Get the COVID-19 Vaccine

 I’m sure you can imagine those have significantly increased since we learned about COVID-19.

-The COVID risks for IBD patients
+COVID risks for Crohn’s and colitis patients

 When news reports of the pandemic first began surfacing in the US, there was mixed information presented about the risk for IBD patients.
 In fact, I remember my own GI doctor telling me that she wasn’t sure of many of the answers to my questions at the time.